 “God, keep your panties on, I’m trying!
 But the more pressure you put on, the longer it’s gonna take.
 Just lay down and relax.
 You can read a book, even.
 I don’t mind.”
 She huffed, then almost ran onto the bed, getting under all the covers, impish smile on her face.
 “That’s not gonna work.
 Come on, I’m dying here.”

 She threw the blankets off of her, then, rigid as an ironing board, made the mistake of glancing over at my right hand.
-Then she covered her face like a 9-year old, and shrieked, through her palms and fingers, “Oh my GAWD!” which almost bucked me for a second, but then I found my center.
+Then she covered her face like a 9-year old and shrieked through her palms and fingers, “Oh my GAWD!” which almost bucked me for a second, but then I found my center.
 Those figurative eight seconds were taking forever, but my time on this bronco was almost through.

 While she still had her face covered and the Magic Fountain of Montjuïc was about to spout, it was right at that moment that her doorbell rang and her dog started barking like crazy.
 She uncovered her face, looked past me to the hallway and, as if forgetting in that single moment what was going on around her, tried to get up and answer it.

 And if you were the person standing at her door, you might have heard the following: First, a shriek.
-Not as of someone in pain, but of someone caught off guard by a hose dousing her with freezing cold water, or a broken faucet beginning to spray streams of liquid everywhere, and her holding her hands out, trying unsuccessfully to deflect it, and keep it from hitting her face.
+Not as of someone in pain, but someone caught off guard by a hose dousing her with ice cold water, or a broken faucet spraying streams of liquid everywhere, and her holding her hands out, trying unsuccessfully to deflect it, to keep it from hitting her face.
 Then, after the spraying had stopped, a pause.
 Then, from out of that pause, the beginning of heated words at the person who had been the cause.
 Then, some low-key, muffled murmurs, likely of a man, possibly apologizing, possibly pointing out how funny the whole thing was, until another shout arose, this time of anger, and then something breaking.
 Possibly a bureau mirror, possibly a lamp, hard to tell.
 Followed by a scrambling, as if the man were trying to maneuver for his life while gathering up his things.
-You might put your ear to the door by that point, to try and better make out what was going on, and at that point the door would’ve opened, and out would step a man, holding his shoes, passing you with a flushed yet relaxed demeanor, saying, “Oh, hi.
+You might put your ear to the door by that point, to try and better make out what was going on, and at that point the door would’ve opened and out would step a man, holding his shoes, passing you with a flushed yet relaxed demeanor, saying, “Oh, hi.
 She’s inside.
 She asked me to tell you to go on into the back bedroom.
-She’s a bit pre-occupied, but she’ll be all clean in a minute or two.
+She’s a bit pre-occupied, but she’ll be cleaned up in a minute or two.
 Quite a bit of it got into her hair.
 It’s fine, though.
 Just…try not to stare.
 You have a good night.”